The Best Breastfeeding Books

 When my son was born, I was in for a rude awakening.
 Fortunately, I found helpful books and breastfeeding support groups that would help us to succeed at breastfeeding.
 These valuable resources changed my views about breastfeeding and other parenting topics, as well.

 I’d quickly learn that breastfeeding wasn’t simply “latch and go” and “natural” doesn’t mean easy.

 If I could go back to my first pregnancy and do one thing differently it would be to read tons of books about breastfeeding.
 I’d also join online and in-person support groups before my baby was born.

-Hearing other moms’ breastfeeding stories was helpful while I tried to figure out breastfeeding my first baby.
+As I learned to breastfeed my son, I found it helpful to hear other moms’ breastfeeding stories.
 If I’d seen them work out their struggles before my son was born I would’ve been better prepared for my own struggles.

-Breastfeeding books aren’t a perfect substitute for seeing other moms nurse while you’re growing up or having female relatives to teach you about breastfeeding, but they are the next best thing.
+Breastfeeding books aren’t a perfect substitute for having a female relative to teach you about breastfeeding, but they’re the next best thing.

 See below for the best breastfeeding books I recommend for breastfeeding mothers.